spillow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ***3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.***

 The architecture template is in cell 10 and the setup is in cell 14.
-I refactored the initial LeNet model code to take as arguments a list of convolutional layer and fully connected layer dimensions to aid in quickly prototyping different architectures.
+I refactored the initial LeNet model code (sequence of convolutional layers feeding to sequence of fully connected layers) to take as arguments a list of convolutional layer and fully connected layer dimensions to aid in quickly prototyping different architectures.

 The final model consists of the following layers: